Instant Pot Swedish Meatballs prepared in the Instant Pot

 - Using clean hands, (I use gloves) mix until well combined.

-- Use an ice-cream scoop to measure out even sized balls and set out on a tray.
+- Use an ice cream scoop to measure out even-sized balls and set them out on a tray.

 - Refrigerate for 30 minutes.

 - Set Instant Pot to the high sauté setting.

 - Heat oil and work in batches, add the meatballs and cook until all sides are browned.

 - Transfer to a paper towel-lined plate; set aside.

 - Add butter, and whisk in flour until lightly browned, about 1 minute.